FAQ

 When it comes to installing and servicing panels, always use appropriate scaffolding and proper placement to ensure even weight distribution to avoid damage.
 Always wear protective equipment such as protective eyewear, masks, and gloves.

-It is imperative to check the surfaces where the polycarbonate sheets will be placed, although VULCAN polycarbonate sheets profiles such as Solid Flat and Multiwall come with protective PP films, which is already tougher than the standard PE film on competitors’s products; they could still be damaged by extremely sharp protrusions or dust particles from the atmosphere.
+It is imperative to check the surfaces where the polycarbonate sheets will be placed, although VULCAN polycarbonate sheets profiles such as Solid Flat, Embossed and Multiwall come with protective PP films, which is already tougher than the standard PE film on competitors’s products; they could still be damaged by extremely sharp protrusions or dust particles from the atmosphere.

-How to install Solid Flat and Embossed Polycarbonate sheets
+How to Install Solid Flat and Embossed Polycarbonate Sheets?

 VULCAN SOLID Flat and Embossed sheets can be installed on most existing frames made of wood, rigid PVC, aluminum or other metals.
 It is recommended to use neoprene or EPDM packing (never use soft PVC) to secure the sheet in its frame, rather than fixing with screws.
 Butyl rubber sealing strip or neutral silicone sealants are recommended.